Burao: Somaliland War of Independence

+After Siad Barre took power in 1969, the Isaaq sub-clans felt more and more marginalized, as outsiders from the Darood clan dominated the political establishment of Burao.
+Most governors during Barre's time in office came from the South and belonged to Darood clans.
+Violent incidents against the Isaaq civilian population increased in the 1980s, which led to Isaaqs supporting the rebellion of the Somali National Movement.

-In May 1988 by the Somali National Movement launched an offensive on the cities of Hargeisa and Burao, then the second and third largest cities of Somalia.
+In May 1988, the Somali National Movement launched an offensive on the cities of Hargeisa and Burao, then the second and third largest cities of Somalia.
 The SNM captured Burao on 27 May within two hours, while the SNM entered Hargeisa on 29 May, overrunning most of the city apart from its airport by 1 June.
 During the offensive the Somali National Army committed gross human rights violations, including attacking the civilian population using heavy artillery and tanks.
 Almost immediately SNM fighters took over the military compound at Burao airport where the majority of Somali army soldiers were stationed, the military compound at Goon Ad (Goon Cad) in the outskirts of the city, as well as two police stations (including the central police station of Burao), Burao prison and a variety of government offices in the city.
 The SNM executed a number of Somali military officers and officials.
 After capturing Burao's central prison the SNM freed political prisoners (including schoolchildren).
 Somali troops subsequently retreated to their base in Goon Ad.

 After Somali troops retreated to Goon Ad, in the late afternoon, off-duty soldiers regrouped and entered the center of the city.
 According to reports by Human Rights Watch's Africa Watch, the soldiers, upon entering the city, went on a rampage on 27 and 28 May.
 This included "dragging men out of their houses and shooting them at point blank range" and summary killing of civilians, the report also noted that "civilians of all ages who had gathered in the centre of town, or those standing outside their homes watching the events were killed on the spot.
 Among the victims were many students."
 There was also widespread looting by the soldiers, and some people were reportedly killed as a result.